 Not really.
 We haven’t seen a drop in performance when filtering out identity-based hate speech, for example.
 If we do see a drop in performance, the impact is generally on the model’s ability to generate identity-based hate speech.
 So it’s really a win-win.

-Should tech companies and developers be responsible for policing ethics and safety?
+Should tech companies and developers be responsible for building ethics and safety into their products?